- Download our Moving to Oslo Guide (PDF)

 Cost of healthcare in Oslo

 Public healthcare in Oslo is affordable, accessible and of excellent quality.
-If you are a legal Norwegian resident, you will have access to the country’s highly subsidised healthcare and will only need to pay a nominal fee after each doctor’s visit.
+Residents of Norway will have access to the country’s highly subsidised healthcare and will only need to pay a nominal fee after each doctor’s visit.
 Fortunately, Norway caps the amount that residents pay for annual GP visits, and patients who exceed it will receive an exemption card, allowing them to continue accessing basic healthcare at no additional cost.

-In most major cities, waiting times for specialist appointments may be long in Oslo.
+In major cities, waiting times for specialist appointments may be long.
 With that in mind, you may consider purchasing a private health insurance policy to supplement the national health insurance.
-This can be costly if you choose the most comprehensive coverage.

 Cost of education in Oslo

-While these schools offer international curricula and a more comprehensive range of extracurricular activities, parents must be prepared to carefully manage their budgets to pay for the hefty fees associated with these institutions.
-If possible, we encourage you to negotiate an education allowance with your employers.
+While these schools offer international curricula and a more comprehensive range of extracurricular activities, parents must be prepared to carefully manage their budgets to pay for the high fees associated with these institutions.

 Cost of living in Oslo chart